Webb’s Application for the Class of 2028 is Now Open!

 - added by a counselor to a student’s transcript; or

 - self-reported on the Common Application (or via screenshot to ude.bbew@snoissimda).
 Note that those who self-report their scores must submit an official score report if accepted and choose to enroll at Webb.

 Superscoring Policy: Webb recommends that you report all of your available standardized test scores so that the Admissions Committee is certain to review the strongest score in each category, across all of the exam(s) you’ve taken.
 You may, however, choose to submit superscores.

 Our College Board SAT code is 2970.
 Our ACT code is 2987.

 AP Test, or IB Tests (Optional):

 Standardized tests beyond the SAT or ACT are not required for admission to Webb; however, AP Exams or IB Exams, particularly those in math and the sciences, can demonstrate a student’s strengths in those areas to the Admission Committee.
 In those cases, we recommend that students submit these scores as part of the application process.
-The most popular test submitted to Webb include: AP Calculus AB, AP Calculus BC, AP Statistics, AP Physics 1, AP Physics 2, AP Physics C, IB Mathematics: Analysis and Approaches HL, IB Mathematics: Application and Interpretation HL, IB Physics HL, IB Chemistry HL
+They can be sent in liue of or in addition to an SAT/ACT score.
+The most popular tests submitted to Webb include: AP Calculus AB, AP Calculus BC, AP Statistics, AP Physics 1, AP Physics 2, AP Physics C, IB Mathematics: Analysis and Approaches HL, IB Physics HL, IB Chemistry HL

 Letters of Recommendation (3)